 "Friends in the congregation also proved to be a wonderful support.
 Many sent brief notes telling us that they were thinking of me".

 This is not to suggest that attraction to the same sex is a form of depression or mental illness.
-It is simply to make the point that in any long-term challenge, especially involving feelings, it's very helpful to be able to speak about it with others and exchange encouragement.
-That's why, for example many health conditions have patient-led support organisations.
+It is simply to make the point that in any long-term challenge, especially one involving feelings, it's very helpful to be able to speak about it with others and exchange encouragement.
+That's why, for example, many health conditions have patient-led support organisations.

-Since sexuality, including (maybe especially) attraction to the same sex, is a topic that's difficult to discuss in some cultures, even to some extent within congregations of Jehovah's WItnesses, this site and its associated Forum can be helpful.
+Since sexuality, including (maybe especially) attraction to the same sex, is a topic that's difficult to discuss in some cultures, even to some extent within congregations of Jehovah's Witnesses, this site and its associated Forum can be helpful.

 The Forum part of this site is intended for Witnesses actively associated with a congregation.
 The Guestbook reflects earlier days of the internet, but still has a place.

 The conclusion of the matter, everything having been heard, is: Fear the true God and keep his commandments.
 For this is the whole obligation of man".
 Ecclesiastes 12:13

 If anyone wants to come after me, let him disown himself and pick up his torture stake and keep following me.
 Mark 8:34

 This site is a replacement for the website witnesses.plus.com set up in 2003.